 - A. Responsible Office.
 Directorate of Enforcement Programs, Office of Health Enforcement. - B. Action Offices.
+National, Regional and Area Offices; Consultation Project

+Managers.

-National, Regional and Area Offices; Consultation Project Managers. - C. Information Offices.
-OSHA National Offices.
+- C. Information Offices.
+OSHA National Offices. - VI.

-VI.
 Federal Program Change.
 Notice of Intent and Adoption Required.
-This Instruction describes a Federal program change which establishes a new National Emphasis Program (NEP) to identify and reduce or eliminate worker exposures in the primary metal manufacturing facilities under Major Group 33 in the Standard Industrial Classification (SIC) Manual and related NAICS.
-OSHA inspection history indicates that individuals employed in the Primary Metal Industries (smelting and refining of ferrous and nonferrous metals) are exposed to serious safety and health hazards on a daily basis including chemical exposures as well as physical stressors such as noise and heat.
+This Instruction describes a Federal program change which establishes a new National Emphasis Program (NEP) to identify and reduce or eliminate worker exposures in the primary metal manufacturing facilities under Major Group 33 in the Standard Industrial Classification (SIC) Manual and now under the NAICS.
+The NEP targeted industries comprise sixteen (16) different SICs in the 33XX metals manufacturing sector, corresponding to 17 different NAICS codes in the 331XXX sector, plus 324199 (coke ovens), as listed in Appendix B. OSHA inspection history indicates that individuals employed in the Primary Metal Industries (smelting and refining of ferrous and nonferrous metals) are exposed to serious safety and health hazards on a daily basis including chemical exposures as well as physical stressors such as noise and heat.
 Because the seriousness and prevalence of this problem is nationwide, States must participate in this national emphasis effort.
-The Office of Statistical Analysis will provide each State a list of establishments as set out in paragraph XII.A.2.
-The NEP contemplates at least three (3) inspections per year, per State or field office.
+The Office of Statistical Analysis will provide each State a list of establishments as set out in paragraph XII.A.2, upon request.

 The State's notice of intent must indicate whether the State's emphasis program will be identical to or different from the Federal program.
 If the State's program differs from the Federal one, its implementing policies and procedures must be at least as effective as those in this instruction and must be available for review.
 The State may either post its different emphasis program on its State plan website and provide the link to OSHA or provide an electronic copy to OSHA with information on how the public may obtain a copy.
-If the State's emphasis program is identical to the Federal, it must provide the date of adoption to OSHA.
+If the State's emphasis program is identical to the Federal program, it must provide the date of adoption to OSHA.
 OSHA will provide summary information on the State responses to this instruction on its Web site.
-States must code inspections conducted under this NEP in accordance with the paragraph XIV.H of this Instruction.
+States must code inspections conducted under this NEP in accordance with paragraph XIV.I of this Instruction.